Lego ditching single-use plastic bags in brick kits, will test recyclable paper bags

 There's a certain process involved with starting a new Lego kit.
-First you open the box, then check the instructions and then open a zillion little plastic bags full of loose bricks and parts.
+First you open the box, then check the instructions, then open a zillion little plastic bags full of loose bricks and parts.
 That last step could feel very different soon.

 The Lego Group will move away from single-use plastic bags in its kits, the group announced on Tuesday.
 "From 2021, Forest Stewardship Council-certified recyclable paper bags will be trialed in boxes," the company said.